memeguerrini/project_two/README.md

 ## Load
 We decided to load the data into a mongoDB because It is flexible schema makes it easy to evolve and store data in a way that is easy for programmers to work with.
 MongoDB is also built to scale up quickly and supports all the main features of modern databases.
+We import the calendar csv profile into Mongo DB called airbnb database.
+Then connect the mongodb with jupyter notebook through the local host link.
+Details can be referred by the project 2 index html page.

 ### Why Use MongoDB and When to Use It?
 * https://www.mongodb.com/why-use-mongodb